Avangardum/Soteo/Docs/Overview.md

 unreferenced) and ability to use object pooling separately (such as pooling nodes for performance and avoiding pooling plain C# objects with complex lifetime).

+# Concurrency

-Most of the codebase is thread-unaware, meaning that it works under the assumption that no other thread is performing any concurrent reads or writes on any state.
+Most of the codebase is thread-unaware, meaning that it works under the assumption that no other thread is performing any concurrent reads or writes on process state.
 Since Godot always calls scripts on the main thread and uses a synchronization context that runs async continuations on the main thread, all code runs on the main thread by default, unless a thread is created explicitly.
 If any extra threads are created explicitly, they must honor the aforementioned assumption by not reading or writing any state.

+However, when accessing data of other processes, keep in mind that it may be acessed concurently by different processes and apply usual concurrency control techniques.

+# Session lifecyle

+A session starts by starting the campaign server and shard servers.
+They begin in the uninitialized state.
+In this state the cluster works in limited mode, some invariants that are usually relied on always being true may be false and client connections are rejected.
+When started, servers establish internal connections and exchange initial data, such as shared campaign state and shard snapshots from a previous session, after which initialization is considered complete and client connections are allowed.
+The game, however, starts paused, to allow players to connect in advance.
+After a delay the game unpauses and the session starts.
+When the session ends, it's paused, then a persistence snapshot is created and saved for the next session.

 # DTO